mrrobot266/GameTournament-Restful/README.md

 ## Tools and Features

-* Look at available game tournamnets
+* Look at available game tournaments
 * Sign up for game tournament
 * Start tournament for randomized match-making
 * User login and sign up using XML local data storage